 If you have a 24 VDC power supply, you want to have an output very close to 24VDC even when there is current draw such as the lock mechanism being powered in order to gain access.
 A switching power supply is susceptible to having poor (low) power factor.
 A low power factor draws more current resulting in overpowering.
 To compensate for overpowering which results from a large in-rush current draw, a switching power supply would need to have large capacitors.

 Switching power supplies and linear power supplies operate differently to get to the voltage and amperage specifications.
-For the purpose of this article we will discuss how a linear power supply operates.
+For the purpose of this article we will discuss how a linear power supply operates

 When AC line power enters a power supply, there can be an input fuse.
 Two common types of fuses are used by power supplies.
 The glass fuse that blows immediately after the current exceeds the specified value.
 The PPTC device (also known as resettable fuse) is a self-resetting over current protector that stops the current flow when a short or high amperage current inrushes by expanding and opening the circuit.
-Once the over current stops, the resettable fuse resets, permitting the flow of current.
+Once the over current stops, the resettable fuse reset permitting the flow of current.
 The purpose of an input fuse is to protect the power supply and the connected electronics from an incoming surge.
 In addition, this fuse can protect the AC line from a short within the access control system.